kitnil/awesome/README.md

 - [j2do](https://github.com/Pebaz/j2do) - Use Jinja2 templates from the command line!
 - [HyREPL](https://github.com/Foxboron/HyREPL) - NREPL for Hy
 - [hydiomatic](https://github.com/hylang/hydiomatic) - The Hy Transformer
+- [hy](https://github.com/hylang/hy) - A dialect of Lisp that's embedded in Python

 ## Java